CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals

-This work introduces CRYSP, a novel PET system based on cryogenic pure CsI monolithic crystals with the potential to achieve high performances at reduced costs.
-By operating at cryogenic temperatures, CsI offers a light yield of approximately $10^5$ photons/MeV, which translates into an energy resolution below 7\% FWHM.
-Despite its relatively slow scintillation decay time, this material can achieve a coincidence time resolution of approximately 1.5~ns, sufficient for PET applications.
+This work introduces CRYSP, a novel PET system based on cryogenic pure CsI monolithic crystals, with the potential to achieve high performance at significantly reduced cost.
+Operating at cryogenic temperatures, CsI provides a light yield of approximately $10^5$ photons/MeV, resulting in an energy resolution better than 7\% FWHM~\cite{Soleti:2024flw}.
+Despite its relatively slow scintillation decay time, it can achieve a coincidence timing resolution of about 1.5~ns, sufficient for PET applications.

-{Simulation studies show the ability to achieve millimeter-scale spatial resolution for interaction vertex reconstruction within a monolithic cryogenic CsI crystal.
-Overall, the simulated CRYSP1M scanner achieves sensitivity, NECR, and CRCs comparable to existing solutions of the same size, despite the absence of TOF capabilities.
-Notably, CRYSP1M performs better than a pixelated LYSO PET scanner in situations where energy resolution is critical, such as in samples with a large number of Compton-scattered gammas.}
+Simulation studies indicate millimeter-scale spatial resolution for interaction vertex reconstruction within a monolithic cryogenic CsI crystal.
+Overall, the simulated CRYSP1M scanner achieves sensitivity, NECR, and CRCs comparable to existing systems of similar size, despite the absence of TOF capabilities.
+Notably, CRYSP1M {has the potential to outperform} a pixelated LYSO PET scanner in situations where energy resolution is critical, such as imaging samples with a high fraction of Compton-scattered gamma rays.

-{The use of cryogenics, although standard in medical diagnosis (e.g., nuclear magnetic resonance, NMR) is new in PET devices.
-However, and unlike NMR, CRYSP cryogenics only requires a bath of N$_2$, an thus conventional, low-cost techniques for cooling and signal extraction (e.g., cheap feedthroughs) can be deployed.
-As a result, the cryogenics increases the total cost of the device by less than 5\% and can be implemented (again, like in the case of NMR) transparently to the final user.
+While cryogenics is standard in other medical imaging modalities (e.g., MRI), its application in PET devices is new.
+In contrast to MRI, CRYSP cryogenics requires only a liquid nitrogen bath, enabling the use of conventional, low-cost cooling and signal-extraction techniques (e.g., inexpensive feedthroughs).
+As a result, cryogenics adds less than 5\% to the overall device cost and can be implemented transparently for the end user.

-In summary, CRYSP may offer a cost-effective and high-performing alternative for TBPET scanners, holding great promise for wider accessibility and utility in both clinical and research settings.
+In summary, CRYSP offers a promising, cost-effective, high-performance alternative for TBPET scanners, with the potential to significantly expand access to advanced PET imaging in both clinical and research contexts.